 A slumber party may not be a great idea for an office event, but a movie night certainly is.
 Have everyone wear their coziest onesie or PJ set and show the film outside on a big projection screen.
 Employees can bring their families and enjoy popcorn, candy, soda and other theater-worthy snacks.

 4. Organize a Scavenger Hunt

 Encourage a spirit of competition amongst employees and organize a scavenger hunt.
 Split the office into two or three teams and write clues that will send them all over town.
-Let them or race their opponents to locate the final treasure.
+Let them compete to find the most items or race their opponents to locate the final treasure.
 Make sure the prize is something worth fighting for — like an extra vacation day or long lunch break.

 5. Throw Some Axes

 Is your team the adventurous type?
 Experience a taste of Viking life and go axe throwing.
 The game recently became an official sport and has spread across the U.S. in recent years.
-Now you can eat, drink and competitions.
+Now you can eat, drink and duel your friends in axe throwing competitions.
 Mix things up and play duals, around the world, humans vs. zombies or calling targets.
 Practice your throwing technique and have a good laugh when everyone’s aim is completely off.

 6. Flash Mob

 Flash mobs, or random group dances, were insanely popular a few years ago.
 However, you and the team can still choreograph and learn one together.
 First, pick a fun tune that will get people on their feet.
 Then, plan a workplace event to simply learn the choreography.
 Provide snacks and drinks and let loose a little.
 Once everyone knows the dance, pick a high-traffic public space and set a date for the flash mob so everyone looks forward to it.